Captor Capital Announces Non-Brokered Private Placement

+NOT FOR RELEASE IN THE UNITED STATES OR FOR DISTRIBUTION TO U.S. WIRE SERVICES

-TORONTO, April 28, 2021 (GLOBE NEWSWIRE) -- Captor Capital Corp.
-(CSE: CPTR; FRANKFURT: NMVA; STUTTGART: NMVA), ("Captor" or the "Company"), one of the largest cannabis retail operators in Northern California, is pleased to announce that it has received irrevocable subscriptions in respect of a non-brokered private placement (the “Non-Brokered Offering”) of 12,485,072 units (“Units”) that will result in gross proceeds of C$11,860,818.40.
+TORONTO, April 30, 2021 (GLOBE NEWSWIRE) -- Captor Capital Corp.
+(CSE: CPTR; FRANKFURT: NMVA; STUTTGART: NMVA), ("Captor" or the "Company"), one of the largest cannabis retail operators in Northern California, is pleased to announce that it closed the non-brokered private placement (the “Non-Brokered Offering”) of 12,695,598 units (“Units”) that will result in gross proceeds of C$12,060,818.10 which is an increase of 210,526 shares for additional proceeds of C$200,000 from the placement totals announced on April 28, 2021.
 Each Unit has a purchase price of C$0.95 and is comprised of one common share of the Company (a “Common Share”) and one-half of one Common Share purchase warrant (each whole warrant, a “Warrant”).
 Each Warrant will be exercisable to acquire one Common Share (a “Warrant Share”) at an exercise price of C$1.20 per Warrant Share for a period of 24 months from the closing.
-The Non-Brokered Offering is expected to be completed for all subscribers by April 30, 2021.
 The Company intends to use the proceeds of the Non-Brokered Offering for working capital and acquisitions, if suitable targets are identified.

 The Company is relying on exemptions from the formal valuation and minority approval requirements of MI 61-101, specifically: (i) the valuation requirement of MI 61-101 by virtue of the exemption contained in Section 5.5(b), as the Common Shares are not listed on a market specified in MI 61-101, and (ii) the minority shareholder approval requirement of MI 61-101 by virtue of the exemption contained in Section 5.7(1)(a) of MI 61- 101, as the fair market value of the Units issued to insiders does not exceed 25% of the Company’s market capitalization (as determined under MI 61-101).
 A material change report will not be filed by the Company 21 days before the closing of the Non-Brokered Offering as the details of the Non-Brokered Offering and insider participation were only finally determined recently and the Company wishes to complete the Non-Brokered Offering as expeditiously as possible.
 The Non-Brokered Offering was approved by all of the independent directors of the Company.